Best of Central Asia Tour – Spring

 Welcome to Central Asia!
 Upon arrival, you can check in and take some well-deserved rest after your long flight.

-In the afternoon, we will drive to the Darvaza Gas Crater, located in the middle of the Karakum Desert (270km, 4-5 h.).
-Together we will enjoy a delicious fire-cooked meal for dinner, then sleep overnight at the yurt camp.
+In the afternoon, you may choose to stay in Ashgabat and have some free time, or you may join the optional excursion to Darvaza Gas Crater, located in the middle of the Karakum Desert (270km, 4-5 h.).
+At Darvaza, we will enjoy a delicious fire-cooked meal for dinner, then sleep overnight at the yurt camp.

 Please note: It’s a long and shaky ride to the gas crater and we will drive the same way back to Ashgabat on the following day.
-If you are not particularly eager to visit this place, you can arrive in Ashgabat on the following day and save 250 EUR.
+If you are not particularly eager to visit this place, you can have some rest in Ashgabat and a good night’s sleep at the comfortable hotel instead.

 Ashgabat Tour